Jin93/MEBayesSL/README.md

 - Prepare input data files:

 Please use the `example_data` in [Example](#example) as a reference to prepare  the input data files.
 Please note that the SNPs are matched across the training GWAS data, LD reference data, and validation data by RSID.
-If only the position information is available for SNPs in the training GWAS data and validation data, please impute the RSID (e.g., using LD reference data with the same genome build) before running the MUSSEL pipeline.

 An example of the GWAS summary data format:
 ```